-If you have a WordPress website, take it to the next level with structured data.
+If you have a WordPress website, take it to the next level with Schema Markup.

-Structured data (aka schema markup) is an advanced SEO strategy.
-When you optimize your website with structured data, you are translating your website into the language of search engines called schema.org, so that it can be better understood.
-Proper schema markup can make your brand and content eligible for rich results.
+Schema Markup (aka Structured Data) is an advanced SEO strategy.
+When you optimize your website with Schema Markup, you are translating it into the language of search engines called schema.org, so it can be better understood.
+Proper Schema Markup can make your brand and content eligible for rich results.
 Google offers more than 32 different rich results you can achieve, and Schema App enables them all.

-Schema App offers structured data solutions to help brands drive quality search traffic to your WordPress sites.
+Schema App offers Schema Markup solutions to help brands drive quality search traffic to your WordPress sites.
 Our solutions scale to serve any size business and our customer success team helps you measure the ROI.
-Schema markup is complicated, but with Schema App we make it fun.
+Schema Markup is complicated, but with Schema App we make it fun.

 Schema App Solutions for All Sizes of WordPress Sites